VamshiKrishnahub/bank-churn-prediction/README.md

     •Full end-to-end ML pipeline from ingestion → training → deployment.
     •Predictive model with explainable results.
     •Ready for integration in real-world banking environments.

+## Course Project Requirements

+For the “Data Science in Production” course project, see the full architecture and delivery checklist in [PROJECT_INSTRUCTIONS.md](PROJECT_INSTRUCTIONS.md).